yvesndar/DodosProject/README.md

 Allows the customer to book space for a group in the case of weddings or corporate meetings (Event management).

-#User
+User

-#1 Admin:
+1 Admin:

-Admin can login to the system.
+1. Admin can login to the system.
-Verify the car information database.
+2. Verify the car information database.
-Generate price strategy.
+3. Generate price strategy.
-Handle the payment system.
+4. Handle the payment system.
-Finalize the order.
+5. Finalize the order.
-Cancel the order.
+6. Cancel the order.

 #2 Employee:

-It updates the database.
+1. It updates the database.
-Give information to the customer about the car.
+2. Give information to the customer about the car.
-Provides the alternatives.
+3. Provides the alternatives.
-Maintain contacts.
+4. Maintain contacts.

 #3 Maintenance Manager:

-It checks for the maintenance.
+1. It checks for the maintenance.
-Give to the maintenance.
+2. Give to the maintenance.
-Give information to the admin.
+3. Give information to the admin.
-Update the database.
+4. Update the database.

 #4 Customer:

-Customer can login to the system.
+1. Customer can login to the system.
-Visit the website.
+2. Visit the website.
-Place the order.
+3. Place the order.
-Cancel the order.
+4. Cancel the order.

 Functional Requirements: